csdiehl/private-jet-emissions/README.md

 You can also use D3 for custom charts!

+## Deployment

+After running `yarn build` Observable generates a static site and writes it to the `dist` directory.
+This can be deployed anywhere.

 ## Setup

 Important: you have to be using node >= 20 for this to work.